sestevao/letmeask/README.md

 <div align="center">
   <img alt="Letmeask" src=".github/logo.svg" width="160px">
   <pre>💭 Are you a content creator?
-Then `Letmeask` is perfect for you!
+Then <b>Letmeask</b> is perfect for you!
 You can create Q&A rooms with the audience that follows you. 💭</pre>
 </div>

 ## 💻 About the Project